SirLynix/obs-kinect/README.md

 ## Can I use this with VR (since SteamVR lighthouses use infrared too)?

-I tested it with the HTC Vive base stations (SteamVR 1.0) and didn't have any issues, should be fine.
+I tested it with the HTC Vive base stations (SteamVR 1.0) and didn't have any issues related to Kinect depth mapping.
+However the Kinect may cause tracking issues (or even prevent VR tracking).

+[Here's a cool guide](https://skarredghost.com/2016/12/09/how-to-use-kinect-with-htc-vive/) about reducing those interferences.

 ## Why is it called a "green screen" even though there's no green involved